-^{}A sublimit is a limitation in an insurance policy on the amount of coverage available to cover a specific type of loss enough reserves to cover the most extreme scenarios or could find their reserves exhausted by multiple smaller events.
+Reserves traditionally have acted as a form of self-insurance for local governments.
+However, many local governments will find it impractical to accumulate enough reserves to cover the most extreme scenarios or could find their reserves exhausted by multiple smaller events.
 This could be because the local government is unable to generate sufficient excess resources to build the reserve to an adequate level quickly enough.

 Or perhaps a large reserve will attract political pressure to use the reserves for something other than risk management.
 Parametric insurance can act as a safety net if a government's reserves prove insufficient, and it may be more resistant to political pressure to spend the premium money on something else.